Current Opportunities

 Energy Advice Officer

-As our Energy Advice Officer, you’ll work with FEL colleagues to help community organisations, volunteers and householders to take part in a range of energy saving activities; to help improve energy efficiency and thermal comfort; and adapt to the climate emergency and take local action to mitigate its effects.
+As our Energy Advice Officer, you’ll work with FEL colleagues to help community organisations, Volunteers and Householders to take part in energy saving activities, to help improve energy efficiency, thermal comfort and adapt to the climate emergency and take local action to mitigate its effects.
 You’ll be responsible for improving energy expertise among current and future community leaders, and for helping them build local engagement around the issue, particularly in areas where it’s currently low.
-You’ll help communities create energy saver plans and then gather the evidence and build the networks they need to attract investment and resources to deliver those plans.
-You will help householders improve energy efficiency through home visits, phone, and in-person advice.
+You’ll help them communities create energy saver plans and then gather the evidence and build the networks they need to attract investment and resources to deliver them.
+You will help householders improve energy efficiency by home visits, phone/in person advice.

-Your base will be at our main Stirling offices, but we support hybrid and home working too.
-This role involves travelling to community centres and private residences across the Forth Valley.
+The role is based at our main Stirling offices but there will be potential for home working and some need to visit our hubs across the Forth Valley.
 You’ll also need to be able to work evenings and weekends from time to time.
-Please note that this role includes providing householder advice in their homes.
+Please note that this role includes providing householder advice in their homes and so requires a full clean driving licence.

 We are always looking for new volunteers